Ryanair pilots strike in Germany, 4 other countries

 - More Seattle-area home sellers lower list prices as market cools way down

-The company calls the strikes “regrettable and unjustified,” pointing to recent pay increases and invitations to meet for negotiations.
+The company has pointed to recent pay increases and invitations to meet for negotiations.
+Ryanair urged the unions “to continue negotiations instead of calling any more unjustified strikes.”

 Ryanair built its low-cost business model without unions, but said last year it would recognize them.
 Labor representatives are seeking collective-bargaining agreements in the different countries.